 A popular way to get to Cartagena from Central America/Panama is sailing through the San Blas Islands.
 This costs between $375 and $550 and goes for 4 nights and 5 days, all-inclusive.
 This is the same cost as flying from Panama to Colombia so if you are coming from Central America, I recommend this option.
 The San Blas Islands are amazing.

 Once in Cartagena, most things are within walking distance.
 Walking is the best way to admire the sights, building and attractions, not to mention the fact that walking is free.

 If you do need a taxi, they are cheap but make sure you agree on a price before you get in.

-If you are looking for a party hostel stay at Media Luna: A swimming pool and hammocks in the garden make it the perfect place to hang out.
+If you are looking for a party hostel, stay at Media Luna.
+Media Luna has a swimming pool and hammocks in the garden area, making it the perfect place to hang out with other backpackers.
 Located in the centre of the old city, Luna Media is a backpacker’s favourite.

 Mama Waldys: Would you prefer a quieter hostel?
 Try Mama Waldy’s, just around the corner from Media Luna in the old city.
 Mama Waldys is one of the only hostels with free breakfast.
 They also do free lemonade between 1 and 2, so refreshing on a hot day.
 I really enjoyed this hostel.

 Safety in Colombia

 A common concern for travelling in Colombia is safety.
 After travelling to Colombia, I can confirm that I felt it was a safe country.
 Regardless, you should always exercise basic safety precautions: